N3utra1/SetupScripts/README.md

 # SetupScripts
 This is a selection of automatic scripts which will create some file directories and will install programs.
-The programs which it will install is Ranger, Neofetch, Discord, Feh, Okular, Arandr and Gimp.
+The programs which it will install is Ranger, Neofetch, Discord, Feh, Okular, Htop, Arandr and Gimp.

 This will need root user to install and will be for systems using the DNF package manager.